Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

 \subsubsection{Dual Iteration}

-We are now in the position to discuss the core of the dual iteration and to provide the first key result.
-To this end, let us suppose that we have designed a full-information controller $u = F\t y$ by Lemma \ref{SHI::lem::full_info}.
-Then the following convex LMI conditions are sufficient for static output-feedback design.
+We are now in the position to discuss the core of the dual iteration from \cite{Iwa97, Iwa99}.
+The first key result provides LMI conditions that are sufficient for static output-feedback design based on the assumption that a full-information gain $F = (F_1, F_2)$ is available.

-\begin{theorem} Let $G_{ij}$ and $V$ be as in Theorem \ref{SHI::theo::of} and let $G^F$ be the transfer matrix corresponding to \eqref{SHI::eq::clF}.
+\begin{theorem} Let $G_{11}$ and $V$ be as in Theorem \ref{SHI::theo::of} and let $G^F_{11}$ be the transfer matrix corresponding to \eqref{SHI::eq::clF}.
 Further, suppose that $A + B_2F_1$ is stable.
 Then there exists a static controller \eqref{SHI::eq::con_of2} for the system \eqref{SHI::eq::sys_of} such that the analysis LMIs \eqref{SHI::lem::lmi_stab} are feasible for the corresponding closed-loop system if there exists a symmetric matrix $X$ satisfying